 - Ensure safety for self, bystanders and casualty

 - Assess the casualty and recognise the need for a first aid response

 - Provide first aid in accordance with established first aid principles

 - Ensure casualty feels safe, secure and supported

-- Obtain consent from casualty, caregiver, registered medical practitioners or medical emergency services where possible
+- Obtain consent from the casualty where possible

 - Use available resources and equipment to make the casualty as comfortable as possible

 - Operate first aid equipment according to manufacturers’ instructions